react-navigation/react-navigation.github.io/versioned_docs/version-6.x/native-stack-navigator.md

 #### `headerSearchBarOptions`

 Options to render a native search bar on iOS.
 Search bars are rarely static so normally it is controlled by passing an object to `headerSearchBarOptions` navigation option in the component's body.
+You also need to specify `contentInsetAdjustmentBehavior="automatic"` in your `ScrollView`, `FlatList` etc. If you don't have a `ScrollView`, specify `headerTransparent: false`.

-Search bar is only supported on iOS.
+Only supported on iOS and Android.

 Example: